SEO for Associations: Blogging for Better Rankings

 6. Alt Text

 Whenever you have media on your web page, you’ll want to include alt text.
 This hidden text is revealed if media does not display properly, giving the visitor an idea of what is depicted in the media they are supposed to be seeing.
-It’s also useful for visitors who may have limited vision or hearing, as they their screen reader can see the alt text.
+It’s also useful for visitors who may have limited vision or hearing, as their screen reader can see the alt text.
 When writing alt text, use your keyword if it is relevant to the description of the media, and be very literal about what the media depicts.

 7. Reading Ease